 - Acknowledge the social obligations to stakeholders that come with increased marketing and economic power.

-- Recognize our special commitments to vulnerable market segments such as children, seniors, the economically impoverished, market illiterates and others who may be substantially disadvantaged.
+- Recognize our special commitments to vulnerable market segments such as children, seniors, the economically impoverished, and others who may be substantially disadvantaged.

 - Consider environmental stewardship in our decision-making.